Information on the causes and symptoms of infections of the kidneys and urinary tract in cats and dogs.

 What Causes Urinary Tract Infections?

-Urinary tract infections are caused by bacterial infections from the urethra entering the bladder.
-Bladder stones, some underlying diseases, overuse of medications, bladder tumors or cancer or abnormalities of the urinary tract can also increase the risk of urinary tract infections.
+Urinary tract infections are caused by bacteria from the urethra entering the bladder.
+Bladder stones, underlying diseases, overuse of medications and abnormalities of the urinary tract can increase the risk of urinary tract infections.

 Diagnosing Urinary Tract Infections

 Urinary tract infections in pets are usually treated with a course of antibiotics.
 However, frequent use of antibiotics can weaken the immune system and cause recurring infections, often because the infecting bacteria becomes resistant to the antibiotics.
 In more severe cases or with persistent urinary tract infections, treatment options may be limited, and your vet may recommend surgery or catheterization1.